 Vancouver Association for Victims of Torture (VAST)

-Provides counselling, documentation and referral services for refugees, as well as province-wide education, information, referral and case consultation for health and social service providers working with refugees in British Columbia.
-VAST offers an integrated approach in which settlement workers and trauma counsellors collaborate to provide services informed by their respective approaches.
+An organization that provides counselling, documentation and referral services for refugees, as well as province-wide education, information, referral and case consultation for health and social service providers working with refugees in British Columbia.

 Canadian Centre for Victims of Torture (CCVT)